cadric/Podman-Quadlets/README.md

 ## Additional Notes

-- Make sure you are using Podman in a rootless environment to take advantage of this setup.
+- Ensure that you update all instances of `YOURUSERNAME` in the commands and `.container` files to match your actual username.
-- You only need to start the Quadlet services you want to run.
+- This setup has been tested on **Fedora 40**.

 Feel free to reach out if you encounter any issues!
 ```